 What is tattoo flash?

-Tattoo flash are the basic tattoo designs found on the walls of tattoo parlours.
+Tattoo flash are the basic tattoo designs found on the walls of tattoo parlors.
 And in the books and binders that are displayed in all tattoo studios.

 Tattoo flash are simple tattoo designs often set on 11×14-inch cards.
-And these pre-drawn and pre-colored tattoo designs are not created by a particular tattoo studio or their artists.
+These pre-drawn and pre-colored tattoo designs are not created by a particular tattoo studio or their artists.

 Every shop has these basic tattoo flash design cards.
 And if you enter into a tattoo studio with no idea what style or design you want, the books the tattooists will give you to look through are populated with these tattoo flash cards.